amanstacker/schema-package/readme.txt

 We have automated the creation of schema markup (JSON-LD) for some of the plugins listed below.
 If your plugin is not on the list, please [request](https://github.com/amanstacker/schema-package/issues/new) or contact us, and we will automate it as well.

-If you still want to enter schema markup manually, We have provided the **Schema Package Generator**.
-It’s a powerful, minimal design, popup-like structure that allows you to smoothly fill in the data for all schema types, one by one.
+In some cases, automation isn't enough and requires manual data entry.
+For such situations, we've provided the **Schema Package Generator** — a powerful, minimalistic, popup-style interface that allows you to smoothly enter data for all schema types, one by one.

 == Your Trust, Our Motive: Exceptional Schema Markup Services ==